Berkoktem/Berkoktem.github.io/_pages/about.md

 <strong> Welcome to my website! <strong>

 I’m an economist and postdoctoral fellow at Paris-Saclay Applied Economics (PSAE) since November 2024.
-My research focuses on land use, with a particular emphasis on deforestation and biodiversity loss.
+My research focuses on land use and climate change, with a particular emphasis on deforestation and biodiversity loss.

 My work employs econometric analysis, with a strong focus on causal inference techniques.
 I enjoy taking an interdisciplinary approach, integrating data from various fields to enrich economic perspectives.
 Feel free to explore my [scholar profile](https://scholar.google.com/citations?user=8PtkCrEAAAAJ&hl=en&oi=ao) for more on my research.